 food.
 People are also going to ice skating with friends, which is another kind of happiness.

 In Canada, people belonging to different cultural backgrounds live, and due to this lot of

-then; people choose one gift to open and save the rest till the next Christmas day.
+Christmas traditions are celebrated.
+Many Canadians send more than gifts to friends and relatives; people choose one gift to open and save the rest till the next Christmas day.
 The most

 common Christmas meal in Canada is roast turkey with vegetables and mashed potatoes with